boreec/boreec.github.io/content/posts/devlog-0004.md

 draft: false
 ---

+This is already the fifth blog post about this project!
+It's probably the longest I've ever worked on a single one.
+For this entry, I've dealt with a lot of refactoring, addressed code smells, and set up the fundamentals of what will become pathfinding.

 1. [Bug Fixing: Actors overlapping](#bug-fixing-actors-overlapping)
 2. [Bug Fixing: Actors spawning on non-walkable tiles](#bug-fixing-actors-spawning-on-non-walkable-tiles)
 3. [Refactor: Actors positions owned by Map](#refactor-actors-positions-owned-by-map)